 In connection with this offering, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of our common stock.
 Specifically, the underwriters may over-allot in connection with this offering by selling more units than they are obligated to purchase under the underwriting agreement, creating a short position in our securities.
 The short position may be either a covered short position or a naked short position.
 In a covered short position, the number of securities over-allotted by the underwriters is not greater than the number of securities that they may purchase in the over-allotment option.
 In a naked short position, the number of securities involved is greater than the number of securities in the over-allotment option.
 To close out a short position or to stabilize the price per security the underwriters may bid for, and purchase, securities in the open market.
-The underwriters will consider, among other things, the price of the security available for purchase in the open market as compared to the price at which it may purchase the security through the over-allotment option.
+The underwriters may also elect to reduce any short position by exercising all or part of the over-allotment option.
+In determining the source of securities to close out the short position, the underwriters will consider, among other things, the price of the security available for purchase in the open market as compared to the price at which it may purchase the security through the over-allotment option.
 If the underwriters sell more than could be covered by the over-allotment option, a naked short position, the position can only be closed out by buying securities in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there could be downward pressure on the price of the securities in the open market after pricing that could adversely affect investors who purchase in the open formation.
+A naked short position is more likely to be created if the underwriters are concerned that there could be downward pressure on the price of the securities in the open market after pricing that could adversely affect investors who purchase in the offering.